Help Centre

 How do I create an account?

 Visit the registration page and choose a username.
-This username becomes your personal subdomain — for example, if you choose "johndoe", your aliases will be anything@johndoe.mailflusher.com.
+This username becomes your personal subdomain — for example, if you choose "mrunknown", your aliases will be anything@mrunknown.mailflusher.com.

 You'll also need to provide your real email address (where forwarded emails will be sent) and a password.
 After registering, verify your email address by clicking the link in the verification email.